 - A strong actionable call to action for immediate action

-Here is a classic email that your abandoned customers cannot resist to ignore:
+Here is a classic abandoned cart email that your customers cannot resist to ignore:

 The tagline that the customer missed something is an emotional trigger guaranteed to invoke an action.